nuclight/tkxgram/docs/db.md

 However, how would we query such database for questions like "give me root objects where strings contain this word at any level deep" ?
 This would require a truly graph-oriented DB or at least some subset, with DAG paths.
 Even if we use some workaround knowing it's DAG starting only at objects of some type, there will be still too many paths in graph with every elementary object as a node.

-Also, it won't be _most_ effective storage with respect to diffs - consider hash with 30 members, a new version will duplicate all 30 elements even if only one is edited; finding some base text (PV) for a diff (e.g. a type edit) would be difficult, too.
+Also, it won't be _most_ effective storage with respect to diffs - consider hash with 30 members, a new version will duplicate all 30 elements even if only one is edited; finding some base text (PV) for a diff (e.g. a typo edit) would be difficult, too.

 ### Everything in CBOR, texts outside, deltas - variant 1